Software pilots for your next big thing.

 Production-ready code with documentation and tests.

-Endless debates about what might work
+Endless debates about what to do

-Evidence-based go/no-go decisions from actual experiments.
+Evidence-based go/no-go decisions from experiments.

 Big commitments, up front